7 ways audits create value for your organization

 No risk of running out of raw material

 A certification evaluation will let you improve many aspects of your system, like inventory control.
-What if you need to make an unplanned downtime because a key material ran out and nobody noticed it?
+What if you are a victim of unplanned downtime because a key material ran out and nobody noticed it?
 This omission could cost thousands of dollars to any company.
 An audit precisely prevents things like this from happening.
 With an effective system in place, the plant will not have to take emergency measures to address this kind of situation.

 Avoidance of legal problems